Shooting of Black teen who went to wrong house investigated

 KANSAS CITY, Mo.
-(AP) — The investigation into the shooting by a homeowner of Ralph Yarl, a Black teenager who went to the wrong house to pick up his younger brothers, includes questions about whether it was racially motivated, authorities in Kansas City said.
+(AP) — The investigation into the shooting by a homeowner of Ralph Yarl, a Black teenager who went to the wrong house to pick up his younger brothers, includes questions about whether it was racially motivated, authorities in Kansas City, Missouri, said.

-Police are quickly preparing evidence for prosecutors in Thursday's shooting, Chief Stacey Graves said Sunday at a news conference at police headquarters.
+Clay County Prosecutor Zachary Thompson said Monday that his office is working with police to quickly review the case and determine if the homeowner should be charged.

+“We understand how frustrating this has been, but we can assure the public that the system is working,” Thompson said in a news release.
+“As with any serious case submitted to our office, we will approach this case in an objective and impartial manner.”

+At a news conference on Sunday, Police Chief Stacey Graves acknowledged the outpouring of anger over the shooting.

-“I want everyone to know that I am listening,” Graves said, “and I understand the concern we are receiving from the community.”
+“I want everyone to know that I am listening, and I understand the concern we are receiving from the community,” Graves said.

-The Kansas City Star reported that the 16-year-old victim, identified online by family members as Yarl, was hospitalized Thursday night after he was shot while trying to pick up his younger twin brothers from a friend's house.
-Police said he went to the wrong house and was shot there.

-Officials would not confirm the number of times the homeowner shot the victim or where his injuries were.
-Police initially said Yarl was stable but had a life-threatening injury.
-His current condition has not been released, other than that he is stable.
+Yarl, 16, was identified online by relatives.
+He was shot Thursday night when he drove to a home a few blocks away from his own to pick up his twin younger brothers.
+He didn't have a phone with him and went to the wrong block, his aunt, Faith Spoonmore, wrote on a GoFundMe page set up to help pay medical bills.
+By Monday morning, more than $1.1 million had been raised from 29,000 donations.

+Spoonmore wrote that Yarl pulled into the driveway and rang the doorbell.

-Investigators also will consider whether or not the suspect was protected by “Stand Your Ground” laws, Graves said.
+Graves said investigators also will consider whether the suspect was protected by "Stand Your Ground" laws, which allow for the use of deadly force in self-defense.
+Missouri is among around 30 states with such laws.

-Yarl was meant to pick up his brothers from a friend’s house on 115th Terrace.
-He ended up ringing the doorbell at a home on 115th Street, Faith Spoonmore, the teen’s aunt, wrote online.

-A man opened the door, saw Yarl and shot him in the head.
-When Yarl fell to the ground, the man shot him again.
-Yarl got up and ran from the property, but he had to ask at three different homes before someone helped him, Spoonmore wrote.
+State Rep. Marlene Terry, a St. Louis Democrat who chairs the Missouri Legislative Black Caucus, said the shooting underscores the danger of the laws.

+“These laws breed a society of violence and fear while providing cover for those who harm, maim and kill others,” state Rep. Marlene Terry, a St. Louis Democrat who chairs the Missouri Legislative Black Caucus, said in a statement.

 Graves said Sunday that the homeowner was taken into custody Thursday and placed on a 24-hour hold.
 While searching the scene for evidence, detectives found the firearm used.
 Law enforcement released the suspect pending further investigation after consulting with the Clay County prosecutor’s office.